 Investing in policies that improve the lives of people impacted by dementia, including robust and sustained research into ways to address the condition, remains a bipartisan priority.
-Just recently, during the Senate Appropriations Committee hearing, members from both sides of the aisle spoke passionately about the role America - through the NIH - has played in advancing progress on treatments, detection, and diagnosis for Alzheimer's.
+Just recently, during House Labor-HHS Appropriations Subcommittee and Senate Appropriations and HELP Committee hearings, members from both sides of the aisle spoke passionately about the critical role the United States - through the NIH - has played in advancing progress in the treatment, detection, and diagnosis of Alzheimer's.
 The Alzheimer's